coq/bot/README.md

 ### As a GitHub App

+Notes:

-Note: Installation as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.
+- Installation as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.

-Note: All the repositories that use the bot and belong to the same owner must install the bot using the same method (GitHub App or regular user).
+- All the repositories that use the bot and belong to the same owner must install the bot using the same method (GitHub App or regular user).

+- If you were previously using the legacy installation method, make sure you disable any previously set up GitHub webhooks when switching to the GitHub App, otherwise the bot will receive every request twice.

 The bot can be installed as a GitHub App to either your account or organization ([link to app](https://github.com/apps/coqbot-app)).